-- The official training for the Aerials competition is an inseparable part of the competition.
-The competitors are required to participate. - The official training shall ideally encompass at least three days before the competition, although not necessarily consecutively. - The official training shall be a minimum of one day (two hours of actual jumping time). - On the Aerials competition day the competitors are allowed two hours of training before the competitions begin.
+4109 Official Training 4109.1 The official training for the Aerials competition is an inseparable part of the competition.
+The competitors are required to participate.
+4109.2 The official training shall ideally encompass at least three days before the competition, although not necessarily consecutively.
+4109.3 The official training shall be a minimum of one day (two hours of actual jumping time).
+4109.4 On the Aerials competition day the competitors are allowed two hours of training before the competitions begin.
 The Jury may reduce this to one hour.

-4110 Scoring

-A split scoring system will be used at all Aerials competitions.
-Refer to FIS Free-style Judging Handbook, 6003 Scoring procedures.

-The competitor's acrobatic skiing will be judged on three basic components as follows:

-4110.1 Air; consisting of 20% of the score

-Definition see: FIS Freestyle Judging Handbook 6004.1

-4110.2 Form; consisting of 50 % of the score

-Definition see: FIS Freestyle Judging Handbook 6004.2

-4110.3 Landing; consisting of 30% of the score

-Definition see: FIS Freestyle Judging Handbook 6004.3

-4110.4 Scoring Procedures

-Refer to FIS Freestyle Judging Handbook 6003 Scoring procedures.

-The judges will each evaluate the competitor's performance based upon the criteria set forth in the FIS Freestyle Judging Handbook, see 6004.
+4110 Scoring A split scoring system will be used at all Aerials competitions.
+Refer to FIS Freestyle Judging Handbook, 6003 Scoring procedures.
+The competitor's acrobatic skiing will be judged on three basic components as follows: 4110.1 Air; consisting of 20% of the score Definition see: FIS Freestyle Judging Handbook 6004.1 4110.2 Form; consisting of 50 % of the score Definition see: FIS Freestyle Judging Handbook 6004.2 4110.3 Landing; consisting of 30% of the score Definition see: FIS Freestyle Judging Handbook 6004.3 4110.4 Scoring Procedures Refer to FIS Freestyle Judging Handbook 6003 Scoring procedures.
+4110.4.1 The judges will each evaluate the competitor's performance based upon the criteria set forth in the FIS Freestyle Judging Handbook, see 6004.
 The score will be multiplied by the appropriate Degree of Difficulty factor (D/D) to determine the total score for each jump.
 See rule 4008 for Calculation of Scores.

-Depending on the competition format (see 4104), the competitor's score in the round or phase may be the score from a single jump, the sum of scores from more than one jump, or the best score from more than one jump.

-4110.4.3 Tie Breaking

-- If two or more competitors are tied, the scores of each tied competitor will be recalculated without the application of Degree of Difficulty (DD), and the competitor with the better recalculated score will receive the better rank. - 4110.4.32 If any ties remain, the competitor with the better Air&Form score will receive the better rank. - If any ties still remain, if the competition format defines the score as the addition of scores from more than one jump, the DDs for each competitor shall be added together and compared; if the competition format defines the score as the best from more than one jump, the DDs from the competitors' counting scores shall be compared and their discarded scores shall be ignored; in either case, the competitor with lower DD shall receive the better rank; otherwise they remain tied.
+4110.4.2 Depending on the competition format (see 4104), the competitor's score in the round or phase may be the score from a single jump, the sum of scores from more than one jump, or the best score from more than one jump.
+4110.4.3 Tie Breaking 4110.4.3.1 If two or more competitors are tied, the scores of each tied competitor will be recalculated without the application of Degree of Difficulty (DD), and the competitor with the better recalculated score will receive the better rank.
+4110.4.3.2 If any ties remain, the competitor with the better Form score will receive the better 4110.4.3.3 If any ties remain, the competitor with the better Landing score will receive the better rank.
+If any ties still remain, if the competition format defines the score as the addition of 4110.3.4 scores from more than one jump, the DDs for each competitor shall be added together and compared; if the competition format defines the score as the best from more than one jump, the DDs from the competitors' counting scores shall be compared and their discarded scores shall be ignored; in either case, the competitor with lower DD shall receive the better rank; otherwise they remain tied.